Calyx: Privacy-Preserving Multi-Token Optimistic-Rollup Protocol: Model

-We analyze the security of \ru under two threat models: the traditional honest-but-curious/Byzantine model and the rational model.

-\textbf{Byzantine security model}.
-In this model, participants are classified into two types.
-Honest participants follow the protocol correctly but are honest-but-curious, meaning they may attempt to infer private information about others by analyzing any public data leaked during protocol execution.
-Byzantine participants may behave arbitrarily and deviate from the protocol in an adversarial manner, while also attempting to reconstruct private information held by honest parties.
-We assume the presence of at least one honest operator and one honest verifier who monitors protocol execution and responds in a timely manner.
+\textbf{Threat Model.} We analyze the security of \ru under the honest-but-curious/Byzantine model.
+Participants are classified into two types. \emph{Honest} participants follow the protocol correctly but are honest-but-curious, meaning they may attempt to infer private information about others by analyzing any public data leaked during protocol execution. \emph{Byzantine} participants may behave arbitrarily and deviate from the protocol in an adversarial manner, while also attempting to reconstruct private information held by honest parties.
+We assume the presence of at least one honest verifier who monitors protocol execution and responds in a timely manner.

-\textbf{Rational security model.} We further analyze the security of \ru under a rational adversary model, where all participants are assumed to be rational—that is, they deviate from the protocol, such as by misbehaving to steal coins or attempting to violate privacy, only if doing so yields greater benefits.
-Here we don't consider the external budget, as proving economic security in the presence of infinite shorting markets (e.g., Bitcoin or Ethereum) is infeasible.